Revisiting Reweighted Risk for Calibration: AURC, Focal, and Inverse Focal Loss: Preliminaries

 \subsection{Weighted Risk Functions}

 To train the classifier \( f \), one typically minimizes the expected loss over the joint probability distribution \( \mathbb{P}(\boldsymbol{x}, \boldsymbol{y}) \):

 where \( \ell \) is a loss function, such as cross-entropy or squared loss.
-These conventional loss functions treat all samples equally, which may not be optimal in scenarios with imbalanced data or varying prediction confidence.
+While conventional losses treat all samples uniformly, this may be suboptimal under data imbalance or varying prediction confidence.
 A widely adopted alternative is the focal loss, a weighted loss function that emphasizes uncertain or misclassified examples.

-\begin{definition}[Focal Loss] Let \( \boldsymbol{x} \) be an input vector, \( \gamma \geq 0 \) a focusing parameter, and \( f \) a model mapping from the feature space into the probability simplex.
-The focal loss is defined as: